• Skip to primary navigation

 Vegan Basil Pesto ingredients laid out.

-This vegan version of the classic Basil Pesto, or Pesto Genovese uses the same classic ingredients as the original, but with one exception to make it dairy free and vegan.
+This vegan version of the classic Basil Pesto, or Pesto Genovese uses the same classic ingredients as traditional basil pesto, but with one exception to make it dairy free and vegan.

 • Pine Nuts: European Pine nuts are traditional to use in this pesto.
-See below for other varations.
+See below for other variations.

-• Crushed Garlic: Usually a single clove of fresh garlic is enough.
+• Crushed Garlic: Usually a single clove of fresh garlic is enough, however use as many garlic cloves as your heart desires.

 • Extra Virgin Olive Oil: Good quality extra virgin olive oil is essential for the flavour and finish of the pesto.

-• Nutritional Yeast: Traditionally pesto uses non-vegatarian hard cheeses, including Pecorino Sardo or Parmeggiano Reggiano.
-We substitute this for nutritional yeast which has a nutty, cheesy flavour that works perfectly to make this pesto both dairy free and vegan.
+• Nutritional Yeast: Traditionally pesto uses non-vegetarian hard cheeses, including Pecorino Sardo (Pecorino Cheese) or Parmeggiano Reggiano (Parmesan Cheese) .
+We substitute this for nutritional yeast which has a nutty, cheesy flavor that works perfectly to make this pesto both dairy free and vegan.

 • Sea Salt: flakey sea salt is a must, as it adds overall flavour and mouth feel.